tead13/OS/README.md

 ### Folder Structure

 - `Python` – Exercises implemented in Python.
 - `Shell` – Shell scripting problems using Bash.
-Some tasks in this folder are related to Python scripts found in the `python_tasks/` folder.
+Some tasks in this folder are related to Python scripts found in the `Python` folder.
 - `IPC` – Tasks involving inter-process communication: pipes, shared memory, mapped memory, semaphores, and more.
 - `Drivers` – Example Linux kernel modules and device drivers.